Cyberchase Text to Teacher

 Free STEM Resources by Text for Grades 1-3

-WFYI is pleased to announce a new, free, 4-week texting program for teachers in grades 1-3!
+WFYI is pleased to announce a free, texting program for teachers in grades 1-3!

 Teachers will receive a text message once a week with a link to free, quality, educational STEM classroom resources from the award-winning multimedia children’s series Cyberchase.
 (Messaging and data rates apply.)

 Text WFYI to 30644 to sign up now.

 More about Text to Teacher:

 Text to Teacher is an innovative free service offered to educators by WFYI, WNET, and PBS KIDS.
 Teachers register for the service by texting WFYI to 30644.
 Registrants then receive one digital classroom resource and one link to support materials each week, beginning one week from the initial sign-up date, for four consecutive weeks.

 The Text to Teacher Cyberchase resources are appropriate for grades 1-3, and blend math and science learning, teaching math concepts (numbers & operations, data collection, representation & interpretation, geometry & spatial sense, measurement, and algebraic thinking) through the lens of four environmental science themes (health, energy, water, and ecosystems).

 Cyberchase is the Emmy Award®-winning animated series on PBS KIDS that inspires children to

 approach math with enthusiasm, confidence and a “can-do” attitude.
 It shows kids that math is